 The PPSA (Proficiency in Photography) and EPSA (Excellence in Photography) honors are conferred based on the individual's accumulated record in international exhibitions in multiple areas, e.g., color projected images, nature images and photojournalism images.
 Two new levels, MPSA and GPSA were introduced in 2010.
 Again, it often requires years of successful participation in international exhibitions to achieve the star rating required to apply for these honors.

-APSA (Associate)-Awarded for material contributions to the advancement of photography, whether resulting primarily from photography proficiency and achievement, or for service.
+APSA (Associate).
+Awarded for material contributions to the advancement of photography, whether resulting primarily from photography proficiency and achievement or for service.
 Photographic achievement must be combined with elements of service.

-FPSA (Fellow) - Awarded for outstanding contributions to the advancement of photography.

-involving a high degree of proficiency and achievement, combined with such elements of service as the dissemination of acquired knowledge through lecturing, judging, instructing, and publishing of articles or papers.
+FPSA (Fellow).
+Awarded for outstanding contributions to the advancement of photography, involving a high degree of proficiency and achievement, combined with such elements of service as the dissemination of acquired knowledge through lecturing, judging, instructing, and publishing of articles or papers.
 Personal photography achievement alone does not qualify for this honor.

-HonPSA (Honorary Membership) - The recipient of this honor need not be a member of
+HonPSA (Honorary Membership).
+The recipient of this honor need not be a member of PSA.

-PSA.
 It is awarded for outstanding service to photography, particularly through organizational or similar work.

-HonFPSA (Honorary Fellow) - This is the highest designation awarded by the Society.
+HonFPSA (Honorary Fellow).
+This is the highest designation awarded by the Society.
 The recipient must be a PSA member, and the honor is awarded only for unique or outstanding contributions of major importance to photography.

-How to Join the SBCC Facebook Group
+How to Join the SBCC Facebook Group by Rob DeRobertis

-By Rob DeRobertis

-There are over 100 members that have joined the SBCC Facebook Group.
+Currently, there are over 180 members of the SBCC Facebook Group.
 The group is a very vibrant community that connects us between meetings and during breaks.
-Members have been sharing photo opportunities, proposing field trips, posting and commenting on photos and in general just keeping in touch.
-It is a great place for sharing the love of photography that we all have.
-We chose to use Facebook as our user's group for two reasons: one was pragmatic, our forum was hacked and loaded with viruses, and secondly many club members were already using Facebook so visiting the group was natural.
+Members share photo opportunities, propose field trips, post and comment on photos, and, in general, keep in touch.
+It is a great place for sharing our love of photography.